 Going to your first year of college is stressful for anyone, but there is an added anxiety for students with diabetes.
 Jose Bernardo Quintos, MD, director of the division of Pediatric Endocrinology and Diabetes, gives 10 tips for diabetics to plan and begin this new phase of life.

 Most Young Adults Feel Overwhelmed.
 Do You?

 The modern social and academic demands of the world can be difficult for young adults.
 For those with a mental illness, it can be even more challenging.
-Dr. Meesha Ahuja, a psychiatrist and the clinical director of the Young Adult Behavioral Health Program at Lifespan, talks about common challenges and where young adults can seek support.
+Dr. Meesha Ahuja, a psychiatrist and the clinical director of the Young Adult Outpatient Psychiatry program at Lifespan, talks about common challenges and where young adults can seek support.